lizhuan1997/lizhuanSSSS/README.md

-# SSSS
-Buckyball Challenge
+# Buckyball Challenge

-We use buckyballgenerator.py to generator the buckyball, including edges, nodes and neighbors.
+We use ·buckyballgenerator.py· to generator the buckyball, including edges, nodes and neighbors.

-# Algorithms:
+## Algorithms:

-## 1. Tensor network
+### 1. Tensor network
 contraction2.m

 tensor_product.m is the auxiliary function computing the tensor contraction.
-## 2. Monte Carlo simulation
+### 2. Monte Carlo simulation

-## 3. Wang-Landau Algorithm
+### 3. Wang-Landau Algorithm